-The inbound marketing consultant will assemble all of the information that they learned about your business, product or service offerings.
+The inbound marketing consultant will assemble all the information they learned about your business, product, or service offerings.

 The consultant will then create an inbound marketing plan or playbook that will be used as a guide for marketing your product or service offering.